 - Elderly Immortal: In his Ocean King form.

-- Light Is Good: He's the Big Good of the game and he's a white whale
+- Light Is Good: He's the Big Good of the game and he's a white whale.

-The main villain of Phantom Hourglass, A malevolent, parasitic creature.
+The main villain of Phantom Hourglass, Bellum is a malevolent, parasitic creature.
 It rose from the depths and fed on life force, trapping the Ocean King in a feeble human form while it prowled the seas for victims in a Ghost Ship.
 It kidnapped Tetra to feed on her life force at the outset of the game.
 With little characterization, Bellum seems more like a parasitic force of nature than a truly malicious villain.

 - Arch-Enemy: To Oshus.

-- Attack Its Weak Point: The Main eye in its mouth and the eyes on its tentacles.
+- Attack Its Weak Point: The main eye in its mouth and the eyes on its tentacles.